New Hampshire Assignment of Lease from Lessor with Notice of Assignment

 Common use cases

-• Real estate professionals managing multi-tenant properties.
+• Real estate professionals managing lease agreements.

-• Identify the parties involved: the assignor (original lessor) and the assignee (new lessor).
+• Identify the parties involved: the Assignor (original lessor) and the Assignee (new lessor).

 Get your form ready online